 Collect the past and invest in your future, with an accumulation of knowledge and great items with history to share.

-You can teach a student a lesson for a day; but if you can teach them to learn by generating curiosity to find out more, they will continue the learning process for their lifetime.
-It works with collecting.
-Your desire to learn more about your items often makes you an expert in that field.
+You can teach a child a lot of factual knowledge; but if you can teach that same child, through their own curiosity, how to seek out information, they will continue with their own learning process for their lifetime.
+This process also works with collecting.
+Your desire to learn more about the items you have collected often makes you an expert in that field.